kafka-ops/julie/docs/futures/what-schema-management.rst

 *NOTE*: The path for the files is relative to the location of the of the topology.

+*NOTE*: Keep in mind that for a usecase like in the example above you have to define the value for `schema.registry.url` in your properties file.

 Supported Schema Registry
 -----------